 - The water is some of the most pristine water on earth.
 Because of it’s lack out outside water sources, it does not contain pollutants, pesticides, sediments or algae.
 This is what gives it the bright blue color.

 - There are two islands in the lake.
-Wizard Island (
+Wizard Island (pictured above) and Phantom Ship.

 - The Klamath Indians may have witnessed the eruption of the mountain 700 years ago.
 According to the Legend, Crater Lake was created from a battle between the Earth and Sky God and the God of the Underworld.